 ONLINE RCYT CERTIFICATION

-Save BIG when you bundle all four courses (Level 1, Level 2, Teens, Preschoolers and Special Needs) together.
+Hooray – now you can bundle all four courses (Level 1, Level 2, Teens, Preschoolers and Special Needs) together.
 Get your 95 hour Yoga Alliance Children’s Yoga Teacher recognized certificate while studying at home.

 This self paced, in depth advanced study will provide everything you need to create amazing, interactive, and impactful yoga and mindfulness classes for children and youth from 2 to 18 years of age.
 Begin today and complete the course at your pace, from the comfort of your home.
 Support from Yoga In My School founder, Donna Freeman, is provided throughout your certification journey.